luisDVA/unheadr/cran-comments.md

 ## No depdendency issues

 * This is patch adds more informative documentation, and makes example datasets more usable by type-converting character variables.
+* This submission fixes three doi urls in the dataset documentation